UM-KevinHe/surtvep/README.md

 ## Detailed tutorial

-<a href="https://www.google.com/" target="_blank">Google</a>
-For detailed tutorial and model paramter explaination, please go to here(https://sites.google.com/umich.edu/coxtp/simple-start)
+For detailed tutorial and model paramter explaination, please go to <a href="https://sites.google.com/umich.edu/coxtp/simple-start" target="_blank">here</a>

 ## Getting Help:
 If you encounter any problems or bugs, please contact me at:  xuetao@umich.edu